 Tie flew by, and before we knew it, it was time to say goodbye to Silfra and exit the water.

 Back on land, we got out of our dry suites, pleasantly surprised to find our base layers to be completely dry.
-Warm drinks and snacks awaited as we marvelled at the experience with fellow snorkelers.
+Hot chocolate and cookies awaited as we marvelled at the experience with fellow snorkelers.
 What an incredible adventure that was!

 If you want to make the most of your snorkeling Silfra day tour, some tips and tricks are worth sharing.

-2. Parking for Silfra snorkeling experience is at Silfra Car Park, about 5-10 min walk from the meeting point of the Silfra Tour, take note and make sure you bring your change of clothes, GoPro and other items you might need for the tour with you to the meeting point.
+2. Parking for Silfra snorkeling experience is at Silfra Car Park, about a 5-10 min walk from the meeting point of the Silfra Tour.
+Take note and make sure you bring your change of clothes, GoPro, and other items you might need for the tour with you to the meeting point.

 1. Long underwear and a top layer (preferably thermal)